mjauvin/wn-stripe-plugin/docs/documentation.md

 #### Two components are available:

-- A new SCA complient [Stripe Checkout Component](https://github.com/mjauvin/oc-stripe-plugin/tree/master/docs/checkout-component.md){:target="_blank"}
+- A new SCA complient <a href="https://github.com/mjauvin/oc-stripe-plugin/tree/master/docs/checkout-component.md" target="_blank">Stripe Checkout Component</a>
-- A [legacy Stripe Component](https://github.com/mjauvin/oc-stripe-plugin/tree/master/docs/legacy-component.md){:target="_blank"} which is not goind to be updated
+- A <a href="https://github.com/mjauvin/oc-stripe-plugin/tree/master/docs/legacy-component.md" target="_blank">Legacy Stripe Component</a> which is not goind to be updated